Zakary2841/7tv-bot-for-Discord/README.md

 # 7tv bot for Discord
-This is a bot for 7TV/Twitch that monitors when editors change emotes in the active emote set for the monitored channels.
+This is a bot for 7TV/Twitch that monitors when editors change emotes in the active (or all of the current) emote set(s) for the monitored channel(s).
 It also has some functional commands for managing emotes in the server.\
 This is a passion project/personal tool that I use.
 Forked from the original creator [WaterBoiledPizza](https://github.com/WaterBoiledPizza/7tv-bot-for-Discord)

 ## Set up